The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 How to grow vegetables in containers

-If you're not keen on the idea of digging up your precious flower borders to add uniform rows of vegetables why not choose containers for growing your crops?
-Grouping together a selection of pots and containers gives you the opportunity to grow your own vegetables if outdoor space is limited.
+Grouping a selection of pots and containers allows you to grow your own vegetables if outdoor space is limited.
 Whether it’s a patio, small balcony, or roof terrace, a few prized pots are all you need to create a growing space.

 Choose lightweight containers and they will be easy to move around, in and out of the sun, or out of the way of potential pests and insects, especially during the hot summer months.
 They also provide a growing environment where vegetables will thrive.

 "Pots and containers provide excellent drainage for plants, as they allow the soil and roots to absorb as much water as they need while the excess is drained away," says Patty Williams at Elho.
 "This keeps plants happy and hydrated while reducing the risk of disease.
-It also allows you to control the condition in which your plants grow.
+It also allows you to control the conditions in which your plants grow.
 If plants start to struggle with insects or poor soil quality, it’s easy to swap out the soil and create a better environment for plants to flourish."

 What should you not plant near tomatoes?